top of page

 Someone holding an Apple AirTag

 Possibly!
-What's undeniable is that AirTags have some great qualities that rival even the best GPS trackers for dogs on the market—and at a far lower price.
+What's undeniable is that AirTags have some great qualities that rival even the best GPS trackers for dogs on the market and at a far lower price.

-AirTags are splash, water, and dust resistant and exceptionally light, so they make a an ideal tracking device for your four-legged friend.
+AirTags are splash, water, and dust resistant and exceptionally light, so they make an ideal tracking device for your four-legged friend.

 But they also have critical weaknesses that may make them unsuitable for some dog lovers.
 Before you decide, let's take a look at how AirTags work versus traditional GPS trackers.

-2. How do AirTags Work for Dogs ?
+How do AirTags work for Dogs?

 Unlike dog trackers, AirTags don’t use GPS technology, and they don’t connect to the internet.